Explore the program:

 –The King of Diamonds in a deck of cards depicts Julius Caesar back from the Gallic Wars with a battle axe.
 The diamonds suggest his wealth and power.
 Why do you think he is depicted as one-eyed?

-–Julius Caesar has 40 speaking parts, but we know it was performed with only about 15 actors.
+–Julius Caesar has 40 speaking parts, but we know it was performed with only about 15 actors in 1599.
 How do you think 15 of the Lord Chamberlain’s men performed this many roles?

-–In the US, the three infamous Booth brothers starred in a one-night benefit production of Julius Caesar in 1864 at the Winter Garden Theatre.
-Edwin, the leading actor of the day, played Brutus, Junius Brutus played Cassius, and John Wilkes played Antony.
+–In the US, the three infamous Booth brothers starred in a one-night benefit production of Julius Caesar in 1864 at the original Winter Garden Theatre in Lower Manhattan.
+Edwin, the leading Shakespearean actor of the day, played Brutus, Junius Brutus played Cassius, and John Wilkes played Antony.
 John Wilkes Booth would assassinate Abraham Lincoln less than 5 months later, shouting “Sic semper tyrannis” (Latin for “thus always for tyrants,” comparing Lincoln to Caesar).

 –The Globe Theatre opened the same year Shakespeare wrote Julius Caesar.
 It is probable that Shakespeare chose this play to debut the theatre that would make him a rich man.
 Why do you think Shakespeare chose this tale to tell for such a momentous occasion?